Forest0923/memo/content/docs/latex/minted/index.md

 ## About

-- minted is a package that enable to add syntax highlight by using Pygments library.
+minted is a package that enable to add syntax highlight by using Pygments library.

 ## Installation

-- Pygments is written in Python and can be installed by pip
+Pygments is written in Python and can be installed by pip

 ```sh
 pip install Pygments
 ```

-- Package minted is already installed if you use texlive.
+Package minted is already installed if you use texlive.

 ## Usage

-- At the preamble add:
+At the preamble add some commands as follows.

 ```tex
 \usepackage[cache=false]{minted}